 A few words about me: I am a nature lover, adventure seeker and active traveler.
-I have escaped Italy at the age of 21 to explore the world (got the bug pretty early), though home is always calling me back.
+I left Italy at the age of 21 to explore the world (got the bug pretty early), though home is always calling me back.
 I studied and worked in Ireland, Colorado, Estonia, New York and Switzerland, with several and good adventures trips.
-I volunteered in India and Vietnam.
-I’ve got a notebook full of stories to tell and I’ve found ideas, friends and good special people in the strangest places.
+I volunteered in India, Laos and Vietnam.
+I’ve got a notebook full of stories to tell and I’ve found love in the strangest places.
 Along the way I indulge my passions for design, snorkeling, scuba diving, horse back riding, yoga and squealing over (small) animals.

 I am also a fellow researcher in training for emergencies and, over the years, I became very passionate about this topic.
 Since I started to be a researcher and a consultant I have less time for my adventures and my blog, but I always try to be organised and fit trips into my schedule.
 When not at work, I can be found somewhere outdoor in the mountains, at the seaside or by a lake.
 I adore the ocean, it makes me happy and gives me an immense sense of freedom (I just live a bit far from it right now….).
 Every time I slip into the ocean or sea, it’s like going home.